Lindydancer/char-font-lock/README.md

   a font-lock keyword, instead the built-in feature `show-trailing-whitespace` is used.)

-## Usage
+## Installation

-Place the source file in a directory in the load path.
-Add the following lines to an appropriate init file:

-       (require 'char-font-lock)

-Activate this package by Customize, or by placing the following line into the appropriate init file:

-       (char-font-lock-global-mode 1)

-This package use Font Lock mode, so `font-lock-mode` or `global-font-lock-mode` must be enabled (which it is by default).
+This package is designed to be installed as a "package".
+Once installed, it is automatically activated.

-### Customization
+## Customization

 The following variables can be modified to fine-tune Char Font Lock: